TransMac

 Follow the directions for "Creating a disk image" above.
 Be sure to select

-dmg for the image type.
+DMG for the image type.

 You can save burn time by creating a smaller volume, but it can not be